eclipse-sumo/sumo/docs/web/docs/Developer/Translating.md

 # For developers

-The translated strings from Weblate are not pushed automatically to our github repo because automatic pushing is generally a bad idea and weblate does not have the rights.
-If you want to merge the commits in weblate into the main github you have to do the following in your local git clone of SUMO:
+The translated strings from Weblate are not pushed automatically to our GitHub repo because automatic pushing is generally a bad idea and weblate does not have the rights.
+If you want to merge the commits in weblate into the main GitHub you have to do the following in your local git clone of SUMO:
 ```
 git pull  # make sure you are up to date and on the target branch (usually main)
 git remote add weblate https://hosted.weblate.org/git/eclipse-sumo/sumo-gui-netedit/  # add Weblate repo (only necessary once)